orchidsoftware/orchid.software/source/en/docs/layouts.md

 ## Table

-Table layout is used to display minimum information for viewing and sampling.
+Table layout used to display minimum information for viewing and sampling.

 ```php
 php artisan orchid:table PatientListLayout